Psychedelic Integration Group

 The group discourages active use of psychedelics or other psychoactive drugs during group meetings and, in accordance with the law, neither provides illicit substances nor referrals to illegal psychedelic services or psychedelic psychotherapy.

-The group runs on a monthly basis.
+The group runs on a monthly basis (the second Friday of every month).
 We ask members to arrive 10 minutes before the start of the group so we can check-in and start on time (late arrival may result in not being able to participate).
-The group costs £15, please contact us directly if you are unwaged and require a concession rate.
+The group costs £15 for each session.

 Dr Rosalind Watts completed her clinical psychology doctoral training at UCL.
 After six years of practicing psychotherapy she joined the Imperial College Psychedelic Research Group as a therapist ‘trip sitter’.
 Her research publications include qualitative analysis of participant reports of psilocybin as a treatment for depression.
 She is currently working alongside Dr. Robin Carhart-Harris and Professor David Nutt planning the next Imperial psilocybin for depression trial.

 Michelle is an integrative psychotherapeutic counsellor in private practice, based in London.
 She is also a member of Imperial college’s psychedelic research team and has been a psychedelic guide on the recent clinical trial studying the efficacy of psilocybin to treat depression.
 Michelle will also be a lead guide on the upcoming Psilocybin to treat depression RCT with imperial.
 She also offers individual integration sessions for people who are struggling to process psychedelic experiences.

 Nadav Modlin -

 Nadav is a psychological therapist in private practice, based in London.
 He is a member of the Institute of Psychiatry, Psychology & Neuroscience at King's College psychedelic research team and is working on clinical trials studying the efficacy of psilocybin to treat depression